chrultrabook/docs/src/docs/firmware/suzyq.md

+---
+prev: write-protect
+next: false
+---

-## Disabling write protect with a SuzyQable
+# Disabling write protect with a SuzyQable

 ::: tip
 This method is only available on CR50 devices.